vbotka/ansible-lint/README.md

 mal_github_install: true
 ```

-Os specific custom variables put into the directory /vars.
-Review
-/tasks/vars.yml to learn the variables' precedece.
+Put OS specific custom variables into the directory /vars.
+Review /tasks/vars.yml to learn the recedece of the variables.

 (TBD).
 Review the defaults and examples in vars.